Kitware/vtk-js/Documentation/content/docs/develop_class.md

 ## API documentation

-If you want to go beyond having the code being the source of documentation, you add your own markdown to document it with code snippet and so on.
+If you want to go beyond the code being the sole source of documentation, you can add your own markdown file to further document it with code snippets, member variables, and method usage.
-For that you just need to add an __api.md__ within the class directory like the following one.
+For that you need to add an __api.md__ within the class directory like the following one:

 ```md
 ## Usage